SuyashJoshi179/TryScape/PROJECT_STORY.md

 ### 1. **The Power (and Limitations) of Generative AI**

-Working with Azure OpenAI's DALL-E 3 taught me that AI image generation is both magical and nuanced:
+Working with Azure OpenAI's gpt-image-1 model taught me that AI image editing is both powerful and nuanced:

 **Prompt Engineering is an Art**: The difference between a mediocre and stunning result often lies in prompt construction.
 I learned to:
 - Balance specificity with creative freedom